magarrent/laravel-url-shortener/readme.md

 ## Roadmap

-- Add custom configuration for url key characters (Currently 6)
+- Ask me for more features!
+You can buy me a coffe too :)

 ## Changelog
+### 1.0.2
+- Add `getOriginalUrlFromKey` function to model
+- Added configuration for Url key length

 1.0 - First version

 ## Contributing